Migration guide for classic Slack apps

 There's no automatic way to convert existing bot and user tokens into the new kind of app, except on your Development Workspace using the update UI.

-If your app is listed in the App Directory, migrating your app requires a little more care.
+If your app is listed in the Slack Marketplace, migrating your app requires a little more care.
 Upgrading your app to granular permission will likely mean creating a separate testing app that we can install and test.

 As an example, if your app is called cycling_tips, create a staging app called cycling_tips-dev that we can install.
 You can use this staging app to test updates.